 3. Organic search is cost-effective in the long run

+Here’s the scenario.
 Paid traffic campaigns are expensive.

+Check out the average CPC for some top industries.
+These are the costs of one click.
+Mind you, that’s a click that is not guaranteed to convert a customer.
+With paid campaigns, you have to keep optimizing and testing the ad creative to lower your CPC and increase your CTR.
 You can imagine that it takes a massive budget to even set a paid campaign in motion.
 And it requires just as much to keep maintaining it.

+On the other hand, an organic strategy is high-impact and low-cost.
+I’ll explain why, but let me say this first.
+Organic traffic is not free.
+It takes time and money.
 The difference is, it’s still cheaper than PPC and will give you a higher ROI in the long term.

+For one, the assets that you develop for an organic strategy appreciate.
 Think about all the tasks that you might invest in to drive more organic traffic.

 - Content creation